happydev0126/Spotify-App/README.md

-The app is currently on development mode on the Spotify API, in order to access the app via the link, i have to grant you access with your Spotify Acc.
+The app is currently on development mode on the Spotify API, in order to access the app via the link, i have to grant you access with your Spotify account, in order to use the player, you'll need Spotify Premium.
 (I'll add a test acc soon)

 To run this locally, follow the documentation on [`Spotify`](api.spotify.com) and [`Clerk`](www.clerk.com).